 July and August are hot, making it the perfect time to swim in the lake.
 It is also the most popular time for motorised boats, however.

-The shoulder seasons can often have surprisingly calm conditions, though the water is cold.
+The shoulder seasons can often have periods of surprisingly calm conditions, though the water is cold.
 We like to go in May or June, when few boats are on the lake and the weather is still warm.

 Okanagan Lake does not freeze in winter, though the shoreline can become icy during the coldest months of January and February.